 Definition in French: souvenir n. a memory or a keepsake, se souvenir v. to remember.

 The English word comes from the French.
-Souvenirs/memories, memories/souvenirs, in the Franglaise life I lead I find these two words being used interchangably, they’ve practically become one.
+Souvenirs/memories, memories/souvenirs, in the Franglaise life I lead I find these two words being used interchangeably, they’ve practically become one.
 My souvenirs, things picked up in the 9 countries I’ve lived in, help keep my memories alive.
 And so my house is literally littered with souvenirs.
-Not t-shirts, mugs and magnets bought at the airport to remember a week’s holiday (though of course I have those too) but furniture, art work, soft furnishings, musical instruments, books, toys, crockery, even cutlery and glasses.
+Not t-shirts, mugs and magnets bought at the airport to remember a week’s holiday (though of course I have those too) but furniture, artwork, soft furnishings, musical instruments, books, toys, crockery, even cutlery and glasses.
 Look around my house and it’s obvious I’ve travelled!

 Vintage Vietnamese lacquer plate of Ho Chi Minh and Australian Aboriginal carving.

 Hand embroidered ethnic fabrics from Vietnam, China and India.